irega/refactoring-with-ngrx/projects/with-ngrx/docs/formatting-and-linting-tools.md

 }
 ```

-- .cz-config.js: This file is located in the git repository root path.
-It's used by cz-customizable to override the commitizen prompt options/messages.
+- .cz-config.js: This file is used by "cz-customizable" to customize the "commitizen" prompt options/messages.
+In addition, it's used by "commitlint" to customize the linting rules.
+This last task is done with the library "commitlint-config-cz".
 - commitlint.config.js: This file is used to specify the commit linting rules.

 To do a commit, we have two possibilities: